vbgl/stdlib2/README.md

 https://github.com/orgs/coq/projects/1

 We foresee several stages:
-- Preliminary clean-up and infrastructure work
+ 1. Preliminary clean-up and infrastructure work
-- Implementation of prelude and basic tactics
+ 1. Implementation of prelude and basic tactics
-- Experimentation on existing libraries (for example, to compare canonical structures and type classes)
+ 1. Experimentation on existing libraries (for example, to compare canonical structures and type classes)
+ 1. First release.
-- Implementation of the first components of the library
+ 1. Implementation of the first components of the library
-- Extensions of the library
+ 1. Extensions of the library

-The project is currently in its first phase.
+The project is currently in its second phase.
+External code contribution will be integrated during the last two phases.
 Questions and discussions are welcome at this stage.
-External code contribution will be integrated during the last two phases.
+In particular, the wiki and issues (as opposed to code reviews) can be used to share and discuss opinions.